The Web in five minutes

 I created a query to get a list (including image) of all extinct birds whose name contains the letter “d”.
 Does that seem like a pointless list?
 Well, it is, though on the other hand this is also, as far as I know, the first time in human history that someone could create such a list without doing any installing, computing, or any research on the actual subject matter.

-Posted in General, Semantic Web | Comments Off
+Posted in General, Semantic Web | Comments Off on Now, how to make lists with a point?

 Test post, please ignore